Registration is open for the 2nd Safe & Together™ Model European Conference: Domestic Violence & Children — 26-27 March 2020

 Team / Community Discounts are for groups of professionals attending together.
 It takes a village and you can’t do this work alone, so bring 5 people and the 6th person is free!
 Contact Amy Cook for details.

 Return on Investment Packet: We know you want to get the most out of your time at the conference.
 Download the conference planning packet to map out your experience.
+Download the conference flier for all the information you need right in one place!

 Certified Trainer Seminar: The Trainer Certification Program (TCP) has produced professionals certified to train on the Safe & Together Model around the globe, paving the way for sustainable practice change that leads toward better family outcomes.
 This session is an exclusive invitation for Certified Trainers to attend a roundtable discussion with the Model’s founder, David Mandel.